 I was relieved when it all came off with soap and water later that day.
 He sure had me worried there for a while.

-Plan your own Ecuador Amazon experience
+Plan your own Ecuador Amazon adventure

 Wearing that face paint like a warrior Linda!
 Love it.
 I dig the pictures of the kids too.
 Beautiful snaps.
 My wife visited the Amazon but in Iquitos, Peru, for ayahuasca.
 Definitely a different experience for her LOL.
 Thanks for sharing.